Particular/docs.particular.net/servicecontrol/servicecontrol-in-practice.md

 ## Hardware & installation considerations:

+Read our [general hardware recommendations](/servicecontrol/servicecontrol-instances/hardware.md) for more details.

+In addition:

 * Read the [capacity planning](/servicecontrol/capacity-and-planning.md) and [troubleshooting](/servicecontrol/troubleshooting.md) guides for ServiceControl.
 * Each environment should have a dedicated ServiceControl instance.
 * Other applications or NServiceBus endpoints running on the same machine as ServiceControl can compete for hardware resources and therefore negatively impact ServiceControl's performance.
 For optimal performance, run ServiceControl on a dedicated machine.
- * If ServiceControl is installed on a virtual machine, ensure the machine is capable of high levels of network and disk I/O traffic.
-The amount of I/O required depends on the system being monitored, the number of messages being processed, and the transport being used.
-Run performance tests with realistic message loads to baseline hardware requirements.

 ## Message throughput considerations